danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 2. We can see that the Cartographer recognized the right wall as longer - this is due to the recycling bin positioned on the right.

+### Lab mapping

+We can also notice a less-accurate mapping of the lab main room.

+The Cartographer correctly detected the central space as "empty", although with less certainty, and the general rectangular layout of the tables.

+This is still not accurate enough, mainly because the robot stayed closer to the corridor entrance.

+It might have been more accurate if the robot was rotated for a few more minutes, allowing the cartographer to get a better certainty of the surroundings.

 ### Mapping mistakes

 The Cartographer incorrecly assumed that the robot has moved, as can be noticed by the blue marking on the map (it interpreted the chair-rotation as linear movement).